space-wizards/docs/src/en/proposals/ilya246-wall-worm.md

 # Wall Worm

-Your title should convey the basic jist of your proposed changes.
-It should be short because the text will be linked in the sidebar.

 | Designers | Implemented | GitHub Links |
 |---|---|---|
 | Ilya246 | :x: No | TBD |